Ragged Clown

 — 1980-82 —

-For the next two years of school, I did practically zero work and I never took a book home — not even once.
-Still, when the final exams — O-levels — came around, I came first or thereabouts in most subjects and won another prize.
-I shared the top spots with three other students — Alison, Corrine and Roger — and they all went to Oxford and got their names in gold lettering on the wood panelling in the school lobby.
+For the next two years of school, I did practically zero work and never even took a book home.
+Still, when the final exams — O-levels — came around, I came first or thereabouts in most of the subjects and won another prize.
+I shared the top spots with Alison, Corrine and Roger, and they all went to Oxford and got their names in gold lettering in the school lobby.
 I quit school and joined the Navy where I thought I’d get more of a challenge.

 — 1982-86 —

 Ha!
 What a joke that was.
-The academic work in the Navy was so easy that I felt like my brain was rotting (though we had plenty of other challenges).
+The academic work in the Navy was so easy that I felt like my brain was rotting.

 2024